VeniQs02/VeniQs02/README.md

 > My portfolio is pinned in my dashboard as the first project.
 >
-> Its aviable via github pages link, for that head to the readme.
+> Its aviable via github pages link, for that head [over here](https://veniqs02.github.io/)